 - a.
 Spring Semester is 15 weeks in duration and should begin no sooner than one calendar week after the end of J-term unless doing so will result in Spring Semester ending after Memorial Day weekend.
 If that would occur, Spring Semester may begin directly after J-Term. - b.
 Spring Semester may begin on any day of the week. - c.
 Presidents' Day is a school holiday.
 No classes are held and offices are closed. - d.
 Spring Break begins after seven weeks of the semester and is one week in duration.
 Classes resume at 8:00AM on the Monday following Spring Break. - e.
 When Easter falls at the beginning of Spring Break, Good Friday is a school holiday and classes resume on Monday after Spring Break at 8:00AM. - f.
 When Easter falls at the end of Spring Break, classes resume on Monday at 8:00AM following Spring Break. - g.
 When Easter is separate from Spring Break, Good Friday is a school holiday and classes resume on Monday at 8:00AM. - h.
-Commencement is on Saturday following the last day of Final Exam Week and takes place no later than Memorial Day weekend. - i.
+Commencement follows the Final Exam period. - i.
 Spring Semester grades are due no later than one business day prior to the start of Summer Term I. Here, a "business day" is defined as a day in which PLU offices are open.